Best Sources of Academic Information

 Examples of excused absences:

-Students that experience chronic or reoccurring illness are encouraged to register with the Office of Accessibility Services (OAS) for formal accommodations related to class participation and absences.
+Students that experience chronic or reoccurring illness are encouraged to register with the Office of Student Accommodations (OSA) for formal accommodations related to class participation and absences.

 Military Leave Policy